uclid-org/uclid/README.md

 You will need the [Z3 SMT solver](https://github.com/Z3Prover/z3) to be installed on your system.
 If you are building Z3 from source, make sure the Z3/Java interface is enabled in your build (typically by passing `--java` to the `mk_make.py` script).

-Uclid requires that the Z3 dynamic link library (libz3.so on Unix-like platforms) as well as the dynamic link library for the Z3/Java API (libz3java.so on Unix-like platforms) be in your dynamic library path (`$LD_LIBRARY_PATH` on Unix like systems; just `PATH` on Windows).
+Uclid requires that the Z3 dynamic link library (libz3.so on Unix-like platforms) as well as the dynamic link library for the Z3/Java API (libz3java.so on Unix-like platforms) be in your dynamic library path (`$LD_LIBRARY_PATH` on Unix-like platforms; just `PATH` on Windows).

 # Compiling Uclid